 - Following some pushing at a bar, Tom takes a beer bottle and throws it at Aaron.

-- After realizing his neighbor scratched his new car, Jean grabs a knife from inside his home and vows for pay-back.
+- After realizing his neighbor scratched his new car, Jean grabs a knife from inside his home and vows payback.

-Whether or not an object is a “deadly weapon” is based upon the facts of a given case.
-Some examples may include:
+Whether or not an object is a deadly weapon is based upon the facts of a given case.

 Our California criminal defense attorneys will discuss the following in this article: